Blog

 In the close quarters of many Toronto neighbourhoods, along with larger spaces in the city and in GTA suburbs, neighbourly disputes are common.
-Everything from garbage bins to lawn maintenance to loud music can be a thing to argue about, and trees are no exception.
-Perhaps you’re thinking of cutting your neighbours’ overhanging tree, or there are overgrown branches blocking sunlight.
-Maybe your neighbours’ tree is damaging your fence or roof, or their roots are creeping under your fence.
-How can you handle it?
+Everything from garbage bins to lawn maintenance to loud music can be a thing to argue about, and problems with a neighbour tree are no exception.

 Your first question should really be whose tree is it?
 Do you know where the correct property line lies?
 Many fences or commonly acknowledged property lines differ from the actual property line.
-Trees with trunks across a property line are considered “boundary trees”, meaning you and your neighbour are considered joint owners of the tree.

-With issues where the tree poses a danger to your home or property, it gets more complicated.
-Small trees where the branches or limbs are only causing minor issues or damage are easy to address.
-A branch or limb crossing the property line can be trimmed back to the property line or, with permission from your neighbour, a more appropriate place on the tree for a pruning cut.
 Larger trees that straddle multiple properties are much more complicated to deal with and may have significant grey area with regards to the law, liability and ultimate ownership or responsibility should something go wrong or the tree needs to be removed.

 Home and property owners in Toronto are required to maintain their trees to reasonable safety standards.
 If you feel a neighbour’s tree poses a hazard to you or your property, first reach out to your neighbour to see if the issue can be resolved amicably.

-Neighbours’ Trees Blocking Sunlight
+My Neighbours’ Trees Blocking Sunlight

 If your neighbour’s trees are blocking sunlight, whether it’s a view from your windows or a shady back deck, this will typically be a tree trimming job you’re responsible for footing the bill for.
 When your neighbors’ trees are blocking garden light, the problem can be particularly annoying for avid gardeners.